 Select the job resource group that you created in the AnalyticDB for MySQL cluster.
 For more information, see Resource group overview.

-Select the resource group that passed the connectivity test and is associated with the AnalyticDB for Spark computing resource.
+Select the resource group that passed the connectivity test when you attached the AnalyticDB for Spark compute engine.

-The number of CUs that are used for computing.
-The current node uses the default number of CUs.
-You do not need to change the value.
+The current node uses the default CU value.
+You do not need to modify the CU value.

-After you deploy the node, view the status of the node in Operation Center.
-For more information, see Getting started with Operation Center.
+After the task is published, you can view the running status of the auto-triggered task in the Operation Center.
+For more information, see Get started with Operation Center.